PM Commentary by Stacy Goff, ProjectExperts CEO.

 While recognizing individuals who produce results is smart, we don’t stop there.
 Successful project teams are the most valuable talent in any project oriented organization, and our Project Excellence Awards program recognizes the world’s most effective project teams.
 Participating in a rigorous evaluation, where independent, professional assessors evaluate both PM processes and business results, successful teams can benchmark their performance against other winners, and further improve their results.

 At the overall organization level, IPMA Delta offers the unique opportunity to assess the strengths and areas for improvement of the entire organization.
 This helps Member Associations to grow stronger relationships with their corporate members, and attract new ones, as they see the value in smarter use of their performance improvement funds.
 And, IPMA Delta helps participating enterprises in their marketing, offering a unique certification of the enterprise’s level of project maturity.

 These three services or products, targeting individuals, project teams, and entire organizations, all apply the same concepts and approaches; and they are just part of our services; we also offer an academic journal, the International Journal of Project Management, our Project Perspectives magazine (paper and online) a variety of opportunities in education and training, in research, and for young project managers, such as with our Young Crew program.
-You can learn more about these at the IPMA website, ipma.ch.
+You can learn more about these at the IPMA website, ipma.world.

 4. The Importance of International Networks to PMAF and its Members

 This was an insightful point, we have thinned already-mentioned portions, and summarize the list:

 - Rich cross-cultural experiences

 - And for some, an opportunity to be become an ambassador to the World of PM (this a reference to Matti Ahvenharju, who was immediately enroute to Beijing for the PMRC, IPMA-China Congress).

 5. PMAF’s Role in the IPMA Family Network